jpsdr/HDRTools/HDRTools - ReadMe.txt

         HDRMode = 0, 1, 2 :
       If set to false, the OOTF step will be skipped during the linear convertion.
-      Can be used if the input is linear displayed data (Fd) instead of linear scene data.
+      Use this setting if the input is linear displayed data (Fd) instead of linear scene data.

       If both EOTF and OOTF are false, correct ouput if input is standard RGB.